ogmedina/Eat-Da-Burger/README.md

 ## Full Stack Book Camp Homework 13 - Eat-Da-Burger!
 This is the 13th assignment for the UTSA Full-Stack Bootcamp.
 It is a burger logger app with MySQL, Node, Express, Handlebars, and a ORM.
 It follows the MVC design pattern and is hosted on Heroku.

 Eat-Da-Burger is a restruant app that lets users input the names of the burgers they imagine.
-After submitting a name of a delicous burger, the left side is filled with the name inputted.
-Once the button is pressed to "Devour It" it is moved to the right side and has been 'consumed'.
-The app will store every burger in the databse, whether devoured or not.
+After submitting the name of said delicous burger, the left side is filled with the name inputted.
+Once the button is pressed to "Devour It", it is moved to the right side and has been 'consumed'.
+The app will store every burger in the database, whether devoured or not.

 ### Table of Contents